 Beginning in Kindergarten and continuing through Eighth Grade, the curriculum taught at Our Lady of Fatima Catholic School includes religion, social studies, language arts (English, oral/written communication, reading and literature, spelling, handwriting), math, science, health, personal and public safety, art, physical education and computers.
-Students in grades 6-8 participate in Spanish.
+Students in grades 1-8 participate in Foreign Language.

 Our Lady of Fatima Catholic School follows the Common Core State Standards for the core curriculum as directed by the Catholic Schools Office of the Diocese of Stockton.